Ultrasonic Humidifiers: Pros & Cons for Your Home

 Risk of Dispersing Bacteria

-As Dr. Eleanor Vance, a leading allergist, often states, “A humidifier can be your best friend or your worst enemy.
+An uncleaned humidifier can become a breeding ground for microorganisms.
+The U.S. Environmental Protection Agency (EPA) strongly advises frequent cleaning to prevent the release of harmful contaminants into your air.
+As Dr. Eleanor Vance, a leading allergist, states, “A humidifier can be your best friend or your worst enemy.
 The difference is cleanliness.
 A clean device provides immense relief for allergy sufferers, but a dirty one can introduce new irritants into your environment.”

 How Do You Choose the Right Ultrasonic Humidifier?